zhangbsn-gt/developer.gov.sg/SECURITY.md

 Please kindly send an email to gds_security@tech.gov.sg to start a conversation about any bugs you find.
 We welcome any reporting with open arms.

+## Fixing a Vulnerabilty

+You are also very welcome to go ahead and create a pull request to help us fix any security vulnerabilies! :)

 Thanks! :heart: